verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

 Architecture metadata
 ---------------------

+Architecture metadata enables tagging of architecture or routing graph information that exists outside of the normal VPR flow (e.g. pack, place, route, etc).
+For example this could be used to enable bitstream generation by tagging routing edges and pb_type features.

+The metadata will not be used by the vpr executable, but can be leveraged by new tools using the libvpr library.
+These new tools can access the metadata on the various VPR internal data structures.

 To enable tagging of architecture structures with metadata, the ``<metadata>`` tag can be inserted under the following XML tags: